itinero/routing/README.md

 ### Documentation & Samples

-Check the [wiki](https://github.com/itinero/routing/wiki) for documentation and sample code.
+Check the [documentation website](http://docs.itinero.tech/docs/index.html) for documentation and sample code.
 Don't hesitate to ask questions using an [issue](https://github.com/itinero/routing/issues) or request more documentation on any topic you need.

 ### Other projects